-As co-director of C-DRUM, she oversees program development, training, and mediation services.
+As executive director of C-DRUM, she oversees program development, training, and mediation services.
 She has trained hundreds of individuals across the country on topics of co-mediation, mediator mentoring, giving and receiving feedback, peer mediation, restorative practices, public sector mediation, negotiation, and basic communication skills.

 She served as the primary author for the “Alternative Dispute Resolution Landscape: An Overview of ADR in the Maryland Court System,” a comprehensive report on court-affiliated ADR programs in Maryland.
 She is former chair of the Mediator Excellence Council, a group participating in the state-wide development of the Maryland Program for Mediator Excellence, a mediator quality assurance initiative in Maryland.
 In 2017 Maryland Carey Law hosted the Mid-Atlantic Global Pound Conference.
 Professor Guerin served on the organizing committee of the conference and functioned as the emcee for the day-long event, which brought together a diverse group of dispute resolution stakeholders, using an interactive information gathering format.